Dr. Ashley Dayer (she/her)

 Research Associate

 Freya McGregor, OTR/L, CIG is an occupational therapist and the owner of the consulting and training business Access Birding.
 With a clinical background in blindness and low vision services, her own experiences as a disabled birder, and her passion for social justice, she works to create a more accessible and inclusive birding community and the outdoors, particularly for disabled birders.
-She co-founded the nonprofit Birdability, and led the organization as its sole employee for the first 18 months of its existence.
-In the Dayer Lab, she is involved in projects related to disability, birding, access, inclusion and using birding as a therapeutic tool.
-She has written on these topics for Audubon, Birding and Legacy magazines and the LA Times, and is currently working on the first travel guidebook for disabled birders in the US (to be published by Princeton University Press in 2026). {more info}.
+In the Dayer Lab, she is involved in projects related to disability, birding, access, inclusion and using birding as a therapeutic tool {more info}.

 Kelsey Jennings (she/they)